 |Where||Specifies the conditions for applying the Keyword Search rule.
 Those records that fulfill a specified condition.
 Define where the keywords are found in the Keyword Object, where they are located in the transaction record, and what the matching relationship should be.
 Use the plus button to add additional conditions.|

 |Order by||Use Field and Sort Order to order the search results if needed.|

-The Keyword Search rule based on regular expressions.
+The Keyword Search rule is based on regular expressions.
 That means your keywords are interpreted with regex logic.
-You can leverage this capability by, for example, adding regex constructs in your keyword values to cover a wider range or possibilities than exact one-to-one matches.
+You can leverage this capability by, for example, adding regex constructs in your keyword values to cover a wider range of possibilities than exact one-to-one matches.
 For example, if you have run a campaign for supporting Syrian refugees and want to capture all possible transactions that have different spellings for “Syria,” you could have these in your keyword list:

-Use this rule type to change how a string is present.
+Use this rule type to change how a string is presented.
 For example, the raw string for a campaign code could look like ‘Save THE TIGer.’
 You can use a normalize rule to change that to ‘savethetiger.’

 |Case Strategy||Define how to handle capitalization.
 Select None to not normalize case.
 Select To Upper Case to change all characters to uppercase.
 Select To Lower Case to change all characters to lowercase|

 |Whitespace Strategy||Define how to handle whitespace.
 Select None to ignore whitespace.
 Select Trim to remove whitespace at the start and end of the string.
 Select Remove All Whitespace to remove whitespace anywhere in the string.|

 Use this rule type to extract a value from a Transaction or Inbound Report field according to the position of the value in the field.
 There are many payment files which are structured according to fixed positions, such as CODA and N43.